 Better than idle Cash

-Cash lying idle does not give any return and cash in the bank account offers meager returns.
-Therefore, investing in such securities not just offer a better return, but the safety of investment as well.
+Cash lying idle does not give any return, and cash in the bank account offers meager returns.
+Therefore, investing in such securities provides a better return and the safety of investment as well.

 Paying Short-term Liabilities

 Short-term liabilities are payable within a year.
-So, marketable securities, which also liquidate after a year, are the best way to pay such liabilities as they are highly liquid and earn some income in the meantime as well.
+So, marketable securities, which also liquidate after a year, are the best way to pay such liabilities as they are highly liquid and earn some income in the meantime.

 To borrow funds from financial institutions, companies have to follow some guidelines.
 These guidelines could be in the form of maintaining a certain level of working capital and investing in cash.
 Moreover, these requirements are often in the form of ratios.
 So, marketable securities help a company meet such guidelines with liquidity and solvency ratios.

-Marketable securities usually are a small figure on the balance sheet of the nonfinancial companies.
-For financial companies, however, it is much more important as they earn a noticeable income from these investments.
+Marketable securities usually are a small figure on the balance sheet of nonfinancial companies.
+However, it is much more important for financial companies as they earn a noticeable income from these investments.
 And thus, it gets a more visible place on their balance sheet.

 Importance to Third Parties

-Analysts use such instruments for calculating various liquidity ratios, like cash ratio, quick ratio, and current ratio.
-These liquidity ratios measure a company’s short-term financial standing, or if a company has sufficient liquid assets to pay its short-term debts.
+Analysts use such instruments to calculate various liquidity ratios, like cash, quick, and current ratios.
+These liquidity ratios measure a company’s short-term financial standing or if a company has sufficient liquid assets to pay its short-term debts.

 The intent is the only difference between the two.
-A company buys a marketable security with intent to convert it into cash when needed.
-Or, if a company buys a security with short-term goals in mind, then it is more marketable than the one with long-term goals.
+A company buys marketable security with the intent to convert it into cash when needed.
+Or, if a company buys security with short-term goals in mind, then it is more marketable than the one with long-term goals.